mccutchen/ghavm/README.md

 [![Code coverage](https://codecov.io/gh/mccutchen/ghavm/branch/main/graph/badge.svg)](https://codecov.io/gh/mccutchen/ghavm)
 [![Go report card](http://goreportcard.com/badge/github.com/mccutchen/ghavm)](https://goreportcard.com/report/github.com/mccutchen/ghavm)

-`ghavm` is a tool for managing version pinning and upgrades for GitHub Actions workflows, to ease the burden of following security best practices.
+`ghavm` is a tool that manages strict SHA hash version pinning and upgrades for GitHub Actions workflows, to ease the burden of following a key security best practice [as suggested by GitHub][gh-sec-3p]:

-In particular, per GitHub's own [Security Hardening for GitHub Actions][gh-sec]
-documentation:

-> [!IMPORTANT]
 > _Pinning an action to a full length commit SHA is currently the only way to
 > use an action as an immutable release.
 Pinning to a particular SHA helps
 > mitigate the risk of a bad actor adding a backdoor to the action's
 > repository_

-See [Security best practics](#security-best-practices) below for more information on the specific problem `ghavm` helps solve.
+See [Motivations](#motivations) below for more information on the specific problem `ghavm` helps solve, and further reading on properly securing GitHub Actions workflows.

-## TLDR
+## Getting started

 First, you might use `ghavm pin` to **pin your actions to immutable commit hashes**, ensuring that they'll run the exact same code every time: